KnowJS/nodejs-for-devs/README.md

 ---

-- Problem: Create a simple express app that lets you upload an image, which can then be dowloaded via a link.
+- Problem: Create a simple express app that lets you upload an image, which is then shown to the user.
   - to complete this you'll create a simple express site, add routes and views which present a form to a user and accept a multipart POST from the form.
-  - Bonus: use the 'gm' module to resize your images upon upload to save a thumbnail as well as original message.
+  - Bonus 1: use the 'gm' module to resize your images upon upload to save a thumbnail as well as original message.
+  - Bonus 2: use the 'async' module to create three different sizes of your uploaded image.

 - More Learning: http://nodeschool.io/#expressworks
 - https://github.com/mcavage/node-restify